davidfig93/OfficeHours/README.md

 The default page when logging in as a staff member is the staff queues page.
 This page has all of the staff members' lists with the comments logged from the admin page as well as the ability to mark people as seen on all lists.

 #### History
 The secondary page available to staff members is the history page which shows all entries ever logged.
 It contains a table with a search field that automatically filters all columns.
-All columns on this page are sortable in ascending and descendig orders by clicking the column headers.
+All columns on this page are sortable in ascending and descendig order by clicking the column headers.

 ###### Tools